 Head, Movement Disorders Section

-I earned my MD and PhD, with distinction, at the Medical College of Georgia and completed Neurology residency and fellowship in both Movement Disorders and Sleep Medicine at the University of Alabama at Birmingham.
-I treat patients with movement disorders, including Parkinson’s disease and other forms of PArkinsonism.
-I also treat sleep disorders such as sleep apnea, narcolepsy, REM sleep behavior disorder, restless leg syndrome, and idiopathic hypersomnia.
+I earned my MD and PhD, with distinction, at the Medical College of Georgia and completed neurology residency and fellowship in both Movement Disorders and Sleep Medicine at the University of Alabama at Birmingham.
+I treat patients with movement disorders, including Parkinson’s disease and other forms of Parkinsonism.
+I also treat sleep disorders such as sleep apnea, narcolepsy, REM sleep behavior disorders, restless leg syndrome, and idiopathic hypersomnia.
 My research interests include non-pharmacological interventions such as exercise for sleep disorders and cognitive dysfunction in patients with Parkinson’s disease.
-I am funded by the NIH and have served as site investigator on several multi-site trials.
+I am funded by the NIH and have served as a site investigator on several multi-site trials.

 Sana Aslam, DO (she/her/hers)